 Oil has been Tom’s medium of choice throughout his career of well over 40 years.
 But he did first explore acrylic painting in high school along with drawing using pencil, graphite, ink, pastels, Gouache watercolors and colored markers.
 His later fine art and commercial art education was self-directed through books, classes offered by a few admired painters, museums, travel and lots of experimentation and painting outdoors.

-For a time in the 80s, Tom made a living drawing perspective illustrations from architectural plans using ink on mylar, Gouache watercolor on matte board, and sometimes magic markers or multi-media.
+For a time in the 80s, Tom made a living drawing perspective illustrations from architectural plans using ink on Mylar, Gouache watercolor on matboard, and sometimes magic markers or multi-media.
 He also designed many commercial exhibits for corporate clients, and made wood furniture and fixtures with power tools for our homes.
 While most of his fine art awards were for oil paintings, one was for a rare graphite drawing of a horse, titled Dottie.
 Even though his personal fine art has been focused on oil painting (since he purchased his first tube), Tom welcomed acrylic painters in his classes when he taught for awhile.